 “Hey, your game was excellent.
 You probably didn’t see me and Scott sitting in the stands with a bunch of the people from our lunch bunch.”

 “No, I didn’t.
-Todd told me you and Scott both had stuff you had to do so you left before I got showered and dressed.
+Todd told me you and Scott each had stuff you had to do so you left before I got showered and dressed.
 You missed the varsity game.
-It was weird because a lot of the Campo varsity had the flu.
+It was weird because a lot of the players on the Campo varsity had the flu.
 We won 66 to 10.”

 “Nope, I’m not kidding.
 You didn’t see the article in the Times sports section?”